 - Apply thermal protectant.

-- Place flat iron within two inches of the root and slide downward to the tip of hair.
+- Place flat iron within two inches of the root and slide down to the tip of the hair.

 - Repeat with the next row of hair and follow with another row.